Why not make a sustainable choice and print on linen fabricsmaake tells you why printing on linen is a great choice for your business.

 • Décor and lifestyle accessories: Upholstery, cushions, throws, curtains, etc.

-maake's options
+maake's Options

 Here we discuss the different linen fabric available at maake and the linen reproduction options – what products we feel suit each linen textile best.